arikrupnik/the-heir/making-of/brainstorm.md

 ## 2018-07-24 Victoria

 Scene idea...
 After Penny and Howards initial "fight" when he leaves the drama-triangle and finds basis for their new relationship.
-Visually it may be fun for them to find a section of his unit that is all Holliday decorations.
+Visually it may be fun for them to find a section of his unit that is all Holiday decorations.
 The unit becomes a cacophony of decorations from Christmas lights to Jack-o-lanterns and St. Patricks day clovers...etc.
 Possible scene for when Howard realizes he really does want a family to go through the seasons with.

+Everyone has some kind of relationship to the hollidays whether their family made a big deal about them or not, whether they were a source of joy/frustration.
+A window to imagine into the future.
+How do these characters project out?

 ## 2018-07-24 Victoria